Dedicated Server: Setup a Reverse Proxy with nginx on Linux

 A reverse proxy for game servers can be highly beneficial for a variety of reasons, including providing an extra layer of security and reliability by improving mitigation and restricting access to the main host.

-Most dedicated game servers should work perfectly well with a raw TCP/UDP endpoint proxy, which you will set up.
+Most dedicated game servers should work perfectly well with a raw TCP/UDP endpoint proxy which you will setup.
 However, a small minority of games such as BeamMP may not work well with VPNs and proxies, so you will have to test it on a per-game basis.

 Nginx Setup

-Setting this up requires the Nginx Stream module, which should be installed by default.
-You will be adding a new stream
+Setting this up requires the Nginx Stream module, which is not part of a default Nginx build.

 block to the main nginx.conf